AppleBreak1/Z390-Designare-Customac/README.md

 # Not Working

-- DRM in Safari and TV+ (For workaround, force AMD GPU Enc/Dec)
+- DRM in Safari and TV+ (For workaround, force AMD DRM)

 # BIOS Settings